 - Tonic neck reflex: In this reflex, when a baby’s head turns to one side, the arm to that side straightens, and the opposite arm bends at the elbow as if the baby is fencing.
 It is the reason this reflex is also known as fencing posture, which abates once the baby is between five and seven months of age.

 - Grasp reflex: It is an essential reflex wherein a stroke or a touch on the baby’s palm causes them to close their fingers, forming a fist.
 This reflex allows the baby to grasp things or objects.
 The reflex wanes once the baby is around five to six months old.

 - Stepping reflex: Also known as dance or walking reflex, this reflex makes a baby step as if they are walking when held in an upright position and their sole touches a flat surface.
-The reflex disappears by two months of age and returns around 12 months as a voluntary action, called walking.
+The reflex is present at birth and disappears by two months of age and returns around 12 months as a voluntary action, called walking.

 These reflexes together prepare your baby to survive in the world outside the mother’s womb and learn different skills to act voluntarily.

 What If One Or More Reflexes Are Absent In A Baby?

 Reflexes mark developmental milestones.
 As babies grow and develop at different rates, some delay may happen and is usually normal.
 However, a partial or complete absence of one or more reflexes could indicate an underlying neurological or motor growth and developmental issue.